cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 ## Why?

-Before data-based matching, cross-seed relies on having torrent files to be able to search for cross-seeds.
+Before data-based matching, cross-seed relied on torrent files to be able to search for cross-seeds.
 In this method, it analyzes the list of files stored in the `.torrent` file and searches your trackers for similar files.
 If the files found from the remote torrent (candidate) match the local torrent (searchee), this is a compatible cross-seed.
 To determine if the files match, the files in the candidate must be a subset of the searchee and contain the exact name and size as those in the searchee.

 Data-based matching allows cross seed to not require the `.torrent` file, and instead to look at actual files to search for matches.
 This is great if you have the actual files to cross-seed, but not the `.torrent` files (think usenet).
 It still generates a searchee, but the method by which it generates is different.
-For one, `.torrent`-based searchees are limited to the top-level directory if a torrent file contains a folder.
+For one, `.torrent`-based searchees are limited to matching files within the torrent file.
 Data-based searching can create this same searchee, but can also traverse into the folder to generate a searchee from an individual file within the folder.
 This allows cross-seed to take a searchee with a single nested file:

 ```
 torrent_name/